aFlavius04/verso-crypt/README.md

 This Bash script provides a secure way to encrypt and decrypt files using a hybrid cryptographic scheme combining **AES-256-CBC** for file encryption and **RSA (OAEP)** for encrypting session keys.
 It also includes **HMAC-SHA256** for message authentication to ensure data integrity.

 >  **Disclaimer**: This script was created for educational and testing purposes only.
 While I tried my best to follow cryptographic best practices, there is **no guarantee** of absolute security or suitability for production use and I am sure that there are better suited tools for that case.
-Use it at your own risk.
+By using this script, you acknowledge and accept these risks and responsibilities.

 ---